Cultured Guru Logo

 Full Sour Fermented Old Bay Pickles with Crushed Garlic

 If you’re a fan of pickles and crave bold flavors, you’re in for a treat!
-Forget the ordinary pickles; today, we’re diving into fermented Old Bay pickles.
+I used Old Bay seasoning to make some mouthwatering, probiotic, fermented Old Bay Pickles that you must try!
+They only take 10-14 days to ferment.

 Fermented Old Bay Pickles

 You didn’t think fermented pickles could get more flavorful, did you?
-Enter full sour fermented old bay pickles, made with Old Bay seasoning, a legendary blend of herbs and spices from the Chesapeake Bay area.
+Enter my full sour fermented Old Bay pickles, made with Old Bay seasoning!
+Old Bay is a classic spice blend of herbs from the Chesapeake Bay area.
+I decided to test a batch of fermented cucumber pickles with some of this seasoning, and wow.
+The flavor turned out wonderful.

 Choosing Quality Cucumbers for Fermentation